 Blindness in cats

-How can I tell if my cat is blind?
+How to tell if a cat is blind

 - Hiding away and becoming nervous